-To determine whether a species is data-rich, we will use a technique analogous to statistical power analysis (Hill, T. & Lewicki, P. (2007).
+Defining data-rich species: To determine whether a species is “data-rich”, we will use a technique analogous to statistical power analysis [Hill, T. & Lewicki, P. (2007).
 STATISTICS: Methods and Applications.
-StatSoft, Tulsa, OK).
+StatSoft, Tulsa, OK].
 Mechanically, this consists of computing the p-values of large positive (r value >= 0.5) and large negative (r value <= -0.5) correlations within some species for the experiments already done on that species.
-Next, recompute the p-values of those same edges assuming the same set of experiments had been repeated with the same results.
-If the number of p-values below a threshold of 0.05 increases by more than say 50% under this assumption, then the species is currently data-poor.
+Next, we recompute the p-values of those same edges assuming the same set of experiments had been repeated with the same results.
+(Dennis- I don’t understand how this gives you a different result if you are running the analysis on the same experiments.
+Gloria: I will give you a crash course on p-values) If the number of p-values below a threshold of 0.05 increases by more than say 50% under this assumption, then the species is currently data-poor.
 Otherwise, it is data-rich.
+Admittedly, these thresholds are somewhat arbitrary, but they divide the 21 species reasonably (i.e. species x,y,z are measured as data-rich and c,d,e are data-poor

+PRELIMINARY ANALYSIS OF DATA RICH APPROACH[needs to be done]).
+DENNIS- SEVERAL SPECIES HAVE EXPRESSION ATLASES (Arabidopsis, Soy, Rice)…WILL THIS HELP IN THE DATA RICH PRELIMINARY ANALYSIS?
+Gloria: Yes, we are gathering data about them.

-Admittedly, these thresholds are somewhat arbitrary, but they divide the 21 species reasonably (i.e. x,y,z are measured as data-rich and c,d,e are data-poor [needs to be done]).The training itself will be done as follows.
-Take the data-rich source species s1, s2, …, sk and temporarily ignore the expression data from one of them, call it si.
-Choose si so that its phylogenomic distance from the other source species is approximately the same as the distance between t and the other source species.
-Using one of several machine learning algorithms to be discussed below, we learn the parameters of a regression model that predicts co-expression edges in si.
-Use that model to predict edges in t.
+Training the PNI: The training itself will be done as follows.
+Take the data-rich source species s1, s2, …, sk, and temporarily ignore the expression data from one of them, call it si.
+Choose si so that its phylogenomic distance (measured from the phylogenetic tree) from the other source species is approximately the same as the distance between t and the other source species.
+(DENNIS- WE NEED TO DEFINE HOW WE WILL COMPUTE PHYLOGENETIC DISTANCE- IS THIS BASED ON A MEASURE FROM THE TREE?)
+Next, using one of several machine-learning algorithms to be discussed below, we learn the parameters of a regression model that predicts co-expression edges in si.
+We then use that model learned in the data-rich species, to predict edges in the data-poor target species t.

-The input for our algorithm will be in the three formats described below.
+The input for the PNI algorithm will be in the three formats described below.

 orthotab: target species| target gene | source species | source gene | orthology val1 | orthology val2 …: gives the gene-to-gene orthology value, according to several different orthology measures for example: reciprocal best blast [Altschul 1997 Nuc Acid Resh] hits, OrthologID [Chiu 2006 Bioinformatics], OrthoMCL [Li 2003 Genome Research] , and Inparanoid [O’Brien 2005 Nuc.
 Acid Resh].
-At this point we don’t know which orthology method or methods will work best.
+Our preliminary work used BLAST.
+At this point, we don’t know which orthology method or methods will work best.
 Part of the machine learning results will be to determine this.
-Our preliminary work used BLAST.

-(DENNIS- AGAIN- HOW WILL YOU DECIDE WHICH WORKS BEST?
-Gloria: that will be part of the research.
-Please see the sentences I added.)